EvlonLin/Restaurant-Review-App/README.md

 ---
 ## Project Overview:

-For this Udacity **Restaurant Reviews** projects, It focus on making the wbesite responsive, accessible and work offline.
+For this Udacity **Restaurant Reviews** projects, It focuses on making the website responsive, accessible and work offline.

 ### How to run this project